pictux/RishaLaser_GRBL/README.md

 The servo that drives the marker/pen is driven by an ATtiny45 connected to pin D12.

 Based on the GRBL v0.8c

+In the _build_ folder there's a file _grbl.hex_ that is already compiled